Brachypeza

 Brachypeza, commonly known as sage orchids, is a genus of flowering plants from the orchid family, Orchidaceae.
 Orchids in this genus have short stems with fleshy leaves and arching flowering stems with short-lived flowers.
 The sepals and petals are similar in size and shape and the labellum is pouch-like and suspended at the base of the flower.
 Sage orchids occur in tropical areas from Indochina to New Guinea.

 Taxonomy and naming

 The genus Brachypeza was first formally described in 1972 by Leslie Andrew Garay and the description was published in the Botanical Museum Leaflets of Harvard University.

 Species list

-The following is a list of Brachypeza species accepted by the World Checklist of Selected Plant Families as at December 2018.
+The following is a list of Brachypeza species accepted by Plants of the World Online as at October 2025: